Maryushi3/emoji-picker-qtpy/README.md

 # emoji-picker-qtpy
 PyQt5-🅱️ased emoji picker

+## ⚠ This project got archived lmao 😂 ⚠

+I've moved back to Windows full-time (don't worry, I still use WSL daily).
+So I don't have any personal reason to continue working on this project, neither would I if things kept constantly breaking, the Linux-way.
+Sooooo... it's left just barely working.
+And if you are a full-time Linux user, you'll probably figure out how to make it work better for you (or you don't use emoji's at all, boooooriiiiing... 🥱)

 ## Why? 🤔

 Because KDE Plasma's _Emoji Picker_ (`plasma.emojier`) neither goes to search textbox automatically nor allows user to navigate using arrow keys 🤦

 ## What it does? (features) 🤸

-- alows to search emoji by name
+- allows to search emoji by name
-- emoji can be selected using keyboard arrows
+- emoji can be selected using keyboard arrow keys
 - copies selected emoji to system clipboard
-- immediately pastes selected emoji, assuming the picker was summoned with a text box focused
+- immediately pastes selected emoji (I assumed the picker is to always be summoned with a text box focused)
 - closes on focus lost, `Esc` key pressed or emoji selected
 - displayed emoji count is limited by how many of them fit inside the widget

 ## Dependencies 🧰